okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 **Process Execution**

-- `Dispatcher` is a small program which switches the processor from one process to another.
+- `Dispatcher` is a small program which switches the processor from one process to another